ashutoshmjain/gita/src/mathuraChap08.md

 ## 8.5

 Fairy was consumed in the story .
-She smiled at the wizard angel and asked him for more !
+She smiled at the angel and asked him for more !

 Wait o' fairy queen - I will love to but we might get into `Mahabharata` - the most interesting and consuming story ever told.
 I must caution this story may change your mind and your life for ever ! - Angel smiled.